- 1 Importance of storage and conditioning canola

 Grain dryers – heated air drying

 Heated air drying is used when aeration or natural air drying fails to adequately condition canola.
 This may occur when ambient (outdoor) weather conditions are wet and cold or when canola is very damp following harvest.
-Rapid drying is essential to prevent spoilage.
 Hot air drying differs from natural air drying in that heated air will absorb considerably more moisture from the grain, and the warming of canola forces moisture out much more rapidly 1.
 Bin, batch, and continuous heated air dryers may be used to dry canola.
-An efficient system of augers, hoppers and other handling equipment is necessary when heated air drying systems are used to ensure a continuous flow of grain from the field to the bin 36.
+An efficient system of augers, hoppers and other handling equipment is necessary when heated air drying systems are used to ensure a continuous flow of grain from the field to the bin 33.

-The maximum air plenum temperature for drying canola depends on seed moisture level, seed viability temperature, expected storage period, type of dryer used, and other factors.
-Seed viability is adversely affected when the temperature is too high.
-Generally, a wetter seed requires a longer drying process at a lower drying temperature, and drying temperatures need to be lower if no mixing occurs during the drying 36.
-It is recommended to remove no more than five per cent moisture content per cycle to limit seed damage 37.
+The maximum air plenum temperature for drying canola depends on seed moisture content, seed viability temperature, expected storage period, type of dryer used, and other factors.
+Seed viability is adversely affected when the temperature of air used for conditioning is too high.
+Generally, a seed with high moisture content requires a longer drying process at a lower drying temperature, and drying temperatures need to be lower if no mixing of other seed occurs during the drying 33.
+It is recommended to remove no more than five per cent moisture content per cycle to limit seed quality damage 34.

 Canola destined for seeding purposes should be dried at less than 45 to 50 degrees Celsius.
 For oil extraction, seeds can be dried at up to 82 degrees Celsius.
 Lower temperatures are used when canola is damp (over 12.5 per cent moisture) or when it is to be stored for over six months.

-(In reference to grain storage) conditioning of the bulk (seed) to a moisture content lower than intended goal. should be avoided because it causes cracking of the seed coats.
+(In reference to grain storage) conditioning of the bulk (seed) to a moisture content lower than intended goal.
+More should be avoided because it causes cracking of the seed coat.
 Damaged seeds undergo a marked rise in the level of free fatty acids causing a reduction in oil quality.

 Table 3.
 Safe drying temperatures for canola